-The isotopic composition of atmospheric CH_4 depends on the magnitudes and isotopic discrimination factors of different contributors to the global CH_4 budget.
-Thus, although variations in biomass burning emission of CH_4 are expected to influence its isotopic composition, there is not a direct correspondence between isotopic composition and the biomass burning flux.
-The isotopic composition of CH_4 can also be influenced by changes in the magnitude and/or isotopic

-- 20 discrimination of other methane fluxes, of which the microbial source (methanogenesis in wetlands and wet soils, and in other anoxic environments including ruminant stomachs) dominates.
-Moreover, isotopic discrimination by methanogenesis shows large geographic variations, and cannot be assumed to be the same now (with widespread agricultural grazing, and draining of natural wetlands) as it was in pre-industrial times.
-We therefore chose to compare the CH4 isotopic record with the charcoal record by treating the isotopic discrimination factors as unknown and using a regression approach, respecting - 25 the isotopic mass balance, to test whether the two types of record are systematically related to one another.
-After 1700 CE, the relationships between charcoal and temperature, and between charcoal and δ^{13} C [CH4] and [CH4] become significantly distorted.
+The isotopic composition of atmospheric CH4 depends on the magnitudes and isotopic discrimination factors of different contributors to the global CH4 budget.
+Thus, although variations in biomass burning emission of CH4 are expected to influence its isotopic composition, there is no direct correspondence between isotopic composition and the biomass burning flux.
+The isotopic composition of CH4 can also be influenced by changes in the magnitude and/or isotopic discrimination of other methane fluxes, of which the microbial source (methanogenesis in wetlands and wet soils and in other anoxic environments including ruminant stomachs) dominates.
+Moreover, isotopic discrimination by methanogenesis shows large geographic variations and cannot be assumed to be the same now (with widespread agricultural grazing and draining of natural wetlands) as it was in preindustrial times.
+We therefore chose to compare the CH4 isotopic record with the charcoal record by treating the isotopic discrimination factors as unknown and using a regression approach (Fig. 1), respecting the isotopic mass balance, to test whether the two types of record are systematically related to one another.
+After 1700 CE, the relationships between charcoal and temperature and between charcoal and $\delta^{13}C$ [CH4] and [CH4] become significantly distorted.
 Regressions were therefore fitted using composite/smoothed curve data only up to and including 1700 CE.